Oscar Wilson (artist): Biography

 The census returns for Oscar Wilson show him as being born c.
 1863 in Hackney, London but his Who's Who entry shows his year of birth as 1867.
 Very little appears to be known about his early life.
-He trained at the South Kensington School of Art and than at the Antwerp Academy under Charles Verlat and Polydore Beaufaux.
+He trained at the South Kensington School of Art and then at the Antwerp Academy under Charles Verlat and Polydore Beaufaux.

 It is not clear when he travelled to Belgium or returned to England.
 The only child of the marriage, a son, Water was born c.
 1890 in Belgium, as was his wife Jeanne (born c.
 1871).
-The 1911 census return shows them as having been married for 25 year, which would give the date of the marriage as 1885, when Jeanne was 14.
+The 1911 census return shows them as having been married for 25 years, which would give the date of the marriage as 1885, when Jeanne was 14.

 Wilson exhibited at the Royal Academy in 1888 and 1889 with his address in Park Cottage, Lee Road, Blackheath, London.
 However, his son was born in Belgium in c.
 1890 and he was in Antwerp in 1891.
 Wilson was in England in 1894 when he gave evidence in the 'Pick-me-up indecency case in July.
 In this case the police seized copies of the illustrated paper from stationers Smith and Son in Liverpool on the grounds that the juxtaposition of two illustrations in the magazine produced an indecent image.
 Wilson was one of the illustrators involved and he gave evidence against the suggestion of indecency.

 Benezit reports that Wilson travelled to Africa, it is not certain when this was, but he had an illustration in The Graphic in 1910 showing the call to prayer in Cairo.

 The 1901 census shows Wilson living at 19 Colville Road, Notting Hill, London with his wife and son.
 By 1911 they had moved to 47 Blenheim Crescent, Notting Hill.
 The census showed also that the couple had had only one child, Walter, now aged 21 and working as a "motor-car agent", i.e. a car salesman.
-His "Who Was Who" address was 47 Blenheim Crescent, and he died at his home on 13 July 1930.
+His Who Was Who address was 47 Blenheim Crescent, and he died at his home on 13 July 1930.